Can a Christian celebrate Diwali, a festival for Hindus, Sikhs, and Jains?

 As Diwali approached, the villagers began decorating their homes, preparing little clay lamps they would place around them.
 To celebrate the festival, many people thatched their houses with new grass and bought new clothing.
 As Diwali approached, however, the Prasads began feeling depressed.
 For the first time they could remember, their home would be dark and not decorated at Diwali time.
 It didn't help their mood that Mr. and Mrs. Pakraj were away visiting a neighboring village.

 When the Pakraj family returned, the Prasad family immediately went over to welcome them back.
 While they were sitting together and Mrs. Pakraj was preparing the evening meal, Dhuwarak asked his disturbing question.
 Mr. Pakraj had said he needed a little time to think and pray about his response.
-So, he invited the Prasad family to come again the following evening to discuss the issue some more.
+So, he invited the Prasad family to return the following evening to discuss the issue further.

 Victor Pakraj felt it was important for new converts to make a clear break from Hinduism.
 If they did not draw clear distinctions between Hinduism and Christianity, the Christian community risked being absorbed under Hinduism's inclusive umbrella.
 If that happened, the distinctiveness of Jesus Christ and the witness to His saving power would be blurred and perhaps completely lost.